pavelkogan/blog-posts/2015-01-25-linux-mint-encryption.md

 Check that everything is where it should be with `lsinitramfs` and reboot.

+> Update (02/08/15): Don't forget that since the keyfile is stored on the ramdisk, you should make it only accessible by `root`, as well:
+>
+>     chmod -R g-rwx,o-rwx /boot

 ---

 [^mint]: It should also work with Debian/Ubuntu (or any distro that uses `initramfs-tools`)